cube-js/cube/docs/Getting-started.md

 #### React
 Import `cubejs` and `QueryRenderer` components, and use them to fetch the data.
-In the example below we use Recharts to visualize data.
+In the example below, we use `recharts` to visualize data.

 ```jsx
 import React from 'react';